AKB48 Sayonara Mōri-san

-AKB48 Sayonara Mōri-san (AKB48 サヨナラ毛利さん) is a Japanese variety show starring Japanese idol girl group AKB48, airing weekly on Nippon TV since April 8, 2022.
+AKB48 Sayonara Mōri-san (AKB48 サヨナラ毛利さん) is a Japanese variety show starring Japanese idol girl group AKB48, airing weekly on Nippon TV from April 8, 2022 to March 23, 2023.
 It is hosted by the comedy duo Shimofuri Myojo and also features former AKB48 member Minami Minegishi as a regular.
 It is the spiritual successor to AKBingo!, which ran on the same network from 2008 to 2019.

 History

 In March 2022, it was announced that a new AKB48 variety show would start airing in April, two and a half years after the cancellation of AKBingo!
 The show was titled in honor of producer Shinobu Mōri, who had produced the Bingo! series and other idol variety shows for 13 years.
 It would be staffed by a new production team in order to "update the show for the Reiwa era"; director Fumihiko Nakamura stated that the key point was "how much they can show something new without betraying the universal image of idols".
 Minami Minegishi, former AKB48 member and AKBingo! regular cast, would also appear as a regular in the show to "help out".

 The show's launch was commemorated with the "AKBingo!
 The Final Sayonara Mōri-san" concert at the Pia Arena MM in Yokohama on April 3.
 The event also included a farewell ceremony for Miho Miyazaki, Rena Kato, and Anna Iriyama, who had recently left or were about to leave AKB48, and was also to celebrate the eighth anniversary of AKB48 Team 8.
 In addition, the members participated in a series of games and talent shows to appeal to become the show's "center"; Maho Ōmori won the position by audience vote.